fgeo23/movies-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Demo available here: https://filimongeorge.github.io/movies-app/
 Note: Click on Home when accessing the website to load the application.
-Routing breaks when using github pages.
+For some reason, routing breaks when using github pages.
 Will fix this in a later deployment.

 ## Available Scripts